calebevans/prow-audit-agent/README.md

 ### 4. Tarball (`prow_audit_results.tar.gz`)
 - Contains all outputs for easy distribution

-## MCP Server for Interactive Queries
+## MCP Server for Interactive Queries (Optional)

-The tool includes an MCP server that allows interactive querying of the audit database using Claude Desktop or other MCP-compatible clients.
+After running an audit, you can optionally set up an MCP server to interactively query the audit database using Cursor or Claude Desktop. **This is not required to run audits** - the audit tool generates complete reports automatically.

 ### Available Tools